lucasjabadie/implementing-ospf-cisco-juniper/README.md

 # Implementing OSPF on Cisco and Juniper

-In this project, we will demonstrate the deployment of OSPF and BGP routing protocols on Cisco and Juniper devices using the Eve-NG virtualization platform.
+In this project, we will demonstrate the deployment of OSPF routing protocols on Cisco and Juniper devices using the Eve-NG virtualization platform.
 Our goal is to provide a detailed guide that will guide you through each step of the process, including the setup of a virtual lab environment, configuration of OSPF and BGP protocols, and testing and verification of the configurations.

 ![image](https://user-images.githubusercontent.com/118945715/215745652-e4696eeb-9ec0-412f-b8a2-6bfb05eacf39.png)

-We will begin by accessing the repository for this project, which will provide instructions on how to get Juniper and Cisco images running on Eve-NG.

-The second step will involve performing basic IP configuration on Cisco and Juniper devices within the virtual lab environment.

-Finally, we will proceed to the configuration of OSPF on Cisco and Juniper devices, and demonstrate how to verify that the OSPF routing protocol is working as expected.
+It is suggested starting with the basics of IP and BGP configuration before moving on to OSPF.
+So then we can fully focus on OSPF.
+There's also a documentation repository available if you want to see the configurations of all the devices we're using."